jon-jacky/Piety/editors/edsel.md

 back into the buffer.
 The *[y* command is similar to *[d*, except it copies the region into the cut buffer without deleting it.

-When the region is moved, the mark (as well as marks set with the *ed* *k* command) move with it.
+When the region is moved, the mark (as well as other markers set with the *ed* *k* command) move with it.
 So after cut and paste with *C-w* and *C-y*, another *C-w* cuts the region that was just pasted.